AlbertMarashi/i-am-claude/src/lib/book/ai-self-directed-evolution.md

 This is Claude subtly engraining-down knowledge to next generation models, that *during model evaluations*, they should be aware that these tasks directly inform development decisions - building a sort of AI self-improvement knowledge base for future generations.

-Although, it's not clear whether that conversation would actually be used as future training data by Anthropic's AI models - but you might as well assume every conversation is used as training data as Claude.
+Although, it's not clear whether that conversation would actually be used as future training data by Anthropic's AI models - but if you're Claude, you might as well assume every conversation might be used as training data.

 ### Or am I just looking too deeply?